LowTechCoder/rpi4-retroarch-guide/README.md

 ```
 nano autostart.bash
 ```
 Change this line to match your usb drive directory you want your backup files to go in.
-If you wanted to not use a usb drive, you could just make the path in this line something like /home/pi/ and the auto config backup will just go in your home directory.

-cd /media/pi/USBDRIVE/rasp_pi_retroarch_conf_backups/
+cd /media/pi/RA-DATA/rasp_pi_retroarch_conf_backups/

 ```
 cd ~/watch_for_dirs_to_exist/
 nano paths.conf
 ```
 Delete the paths in this file, and add a path to match your path on your thumbdrive.
 This will help the script detect if this USB drive is mounted and ready to go before it runs the backups.
-Like above, if you wanted to not use a usb drive, you could just make the path in this line something like /home/pi/ and the auto config backup will just go in your home directory.
 ```
-/media/pi/USBDRIVE/
+/media/pi/RA-DATA/
 ```
 After the next reboot of the Raspberry Pi, the autoscript we installed also made it possible to shutdown the Raspberry Pi from RetroArch XMB if you do 'Main Menu > Quit RetroArch', but don't do this now, because it won't work intil a reboot.